By Topher Darragh

-I remember three years ago listening to people talk about how to survive college, how to maintain relationships, how to make good choices, etc. And I’m certain I am not the first one to tell you these things.
+I remember several years ago listening to people talk about how to survive college, how to maintain relationships, how to make good choices, etc. And I’m certain I am not the first one to tell you these things.
 You probably have heard and will continue to hear these things the rest of your life.
 When I came to college I was excited about these things.
 College excited me.
 For the first time in my life I had the chance to do what I wanted to do.
 I could stay up as late as I wanted.
 I could eat what I wanted.
 I could hang out with whoever I wanted to hang out with.
 I was free.
 That’s what being college student is about right?
 The short answer is no. But, the long answer is actually yes.

 I could spout off the multiple definitions of a university student for you, but only one definition really matters.
 Lucky.
 Unfortunately we live in a world where, due to economic and social issues, going to a university is a privilege and not a right.
 So you are coming into this with about 18 years of life experience built up and for most of you that experience is actually from a fairly narrow worldview.
 But you are coming to a place where there are numerous other people with just as much life experience from a completely different narrow worldview.
 Multiple people are coming together in the same place to learn, laugh, play, and live as one community.
 Your first few weeks at college are going to be bombarded with an influx of new ideas, experiences, and ways of thinking.
 That is an awesome thing that, quite frankly, a lot of people take for granted.
 Take all of that in.
 Absorb as much as you can.